Chapter

 a problem when the portal disappeared as abruptly as the water had.
 I

-guessed its energy had allowed it to persist another few seconds before
+guessed its energy had allowed it to persist for another few seconds

-the magic ran out, but it was gone now, and with it went most of our
+after the destruction, but it was gone now, and with it went most of

 Most but not all, I thought, staring upward.